espressif/esp-bootloader-plus/README.md

 8）Execute the command `custom_ota_gen.py -hv v2 -c xz -d ddelta -i build/hello_world.bin -b current_app.bin`, the custom_ota_binaries directory will be generated in this directory; the patch file `patch.xz.packed` will be included in the custom_ota_binaries directory.

-9）Run command `esptool.py -p PORT write_flash 0x220000 custom_ota_binaries/patch.xz.packed` to burn the patch file into the ESP device's `storage` partition.
+9）Run command `esptool.py -p PORT --after no_reset write_flash 0x220000 custom_ota_binaries/patch.xz.packed` to burn the patch file into the ESP device's `storage` partition.
 Please note that the parameter `PORT` should be replaced with the actual port of your device.

 10）Run command `idf.py monitor` to check device log, it should be as: